menu

 • Simulates impact against harder targets

-⚠️ Important Safety Note: Progression through filler stages must be gradual and guided by a qualified instructor.
-The goal is adaptation, not injury.
-Pain in the joints themselves (PIP or DIP) indicates technique failure or too-rapid progression.
-Pain in the fingertip pads (skin/tissue) is normal adaptation; pain in the joints is a warning sign.
+⚠️ Important Safety Note: Progression through filler stages must be gradual.
+Pain in the joints (PIP or DIP) indicates technique failure or too-rapid progression.
+Pain in the fingertip pads is normal adaptation; pain in the joints is a warning sign.

 ↩ back to table of contents